-Ghost restaurants capitalize on the delivery service trend, while eliminating typical brick & mortar costs.
+Ghost restaurants capitalize on the online ordering and delivery service models most restaurants are now required to work within, while reducing typical brick & mortar costs.
 They are most profitable in high-rent neighborhoods, where the need for expensive restaurant spaces is minimized while addressing a demand for specific dish in the area.

 Pros of Opening a Ghost Restaurant

 Without a storefront, ghost restaurants are free to deploy new menu concepts or remove those that aren’t performing as well as the rest with ease.
 There is no need to update or change printed menus, simply update your offerings on delivery sites.

 Meet and Exceed Online Ordering Demand